SwiftThemes/EAA/readme.md

 ## Changelog

+**0.16**
+* Add contact form to plugin help page.
+* Fix an issue with home page ad being displayed on custom queries.
 **0.15**
 *Fix a bug with the plugin info page.
 Using absolute path now.
 *Improve styling of the alignment setting.